iszczesniak/cpp/containers/index.md

 Iterators are the glue between the containers, and the algorithms.
 Function `std::sort` can be used with various containers through iterators.
-Iterators provide access to the container elements, so that we do not care what the container is (the container type was abstracted away).
+Iterators provide access to the container elements, so that we do not care about the type of a container (the container type was abstracted away).

 An iterator is a generalization of a pointer.
 We could say that a pointer in the iterator of a C-style array.
 We can initialize the